zrrrzzt/gun-restrict-examples/README.md

 ## Explore more

-If you want to se GUN in action without restrictions stop your localhost:8000 and start an unrestricted GUN server.
+If you want to se GUN in action without restrictions stop your localhost:8000 by going to terminal # 1 and pressing CTRL + C.
+Start an unrestricted GUN server.

 ```bash
 $ npm run unrestricted
 ```
 Now your sync will work both ways.

 ## License